xet7/win11/README.md

 ## FAQ

 - How long it took?
-  - Honestly It took 2-3 days collecting assets, 2-3 planning and about 6 days programming it.
+  - From blueedgetechno: Honestly It took 2-3 days collecting assets, 2-3 planning and about 6 days programming it.

 - Did you use any UI/Library?